 Rating agencies may continue to review and adjust our ratings.
-For example, in April 2020, Fitch revised the rating outlook for BHF and certain of its subsidiaries to negative from stable due to the disruption to economic activity and the financial markets from the COVID-19 pandemic.
-This action by Fitch followed its revision of the rating outlook on the U.S. life insurance industry to negative.
 See "Risk Factors - Risks Related to Our Business - A downgrade or a potential downgrade in our financial strength or credit ratings could result in a loss of business and materially adversely affect our financial condition and results of operations" for an in-depth description of the impact of a ratings downgrade.